On the Bike Spreading Problem: Experiments

+All experiments have been executed on an Intel Xeon Processor W-2245 3.9GHz with 128GB RAM and Ubuntu 9.3.0; code was in Python 3.
+Running times were averaged on 3 executions.

-\textbf{Question Q1: exact vs approximate solutions.} \tabref{brute_greedy_t} shows the output and running time for a brute force exact algorithm and the greedy approximation algorithm.
-For simplicity, we have focused on the \sbs problem, although similar results hold for \tbs as well.
-Since the brute force has $\BO{n^k}$ time, which is exponential in seed size, we notice a quick increase of the running time even for small seed size.
+\paragraph*{Question Q1: exact vs approximate solutions} \tabref{brute_greedy_s} shows the spread and running time for the brute force exact algorithm and the greedy approximation algorithm with the \sbs version: since the brute force has $\BO{n^k}$ time, which is exponential in seed size, we notice a quick increase of the running time even for small seed size.
 The greedy algorithm is more performing than the brute force, although it is visible the $n^3$ dependence in the running time.
 The quality of the approximation is quite high, outperforming the theoretical worst-case upper bound of $1-1/e$.
-In some cases, the spread is the same, although an equal score might not correspond to an equal seed.
+Similar results hold for \tbs as provided in \tabref{brute_greedy_t}: the running times show a small increase with respect to the previous table for \sbs, mainly due to the conditional statements for checking if a load is smaller than the threshold $\gamma$.
+In all cases, the spreads are very close, although the seed provided by the brute force and the greedy algorithms do not completely overlap. (see \tabref{seedbrute}).

-\textbf{Question Q2: scalability.} We now analyze the running time of the greedy approach for increasing values of input size, number of steps, and seed size.
+\paragraph*{Question Q2: scalability} We now analyze the running time of the greedy approach for increasing values of input size, number of steps, and seed size.
 Since the greedy algorithms for \sbs and \tbs are almost equivalent, we only provide results for the first one. \tabref{tau} shows the running time on the largest graph ($G_{100,0,E}$), three different seed sizes $k\in\{2,4,8\}$ and three different step numbers $\tau\in\{1,10,100\}$.
 For a given $k$, the times are almost equivalent: $\tau$ only affects the initial computation of $A^\tau$, where $A$ is the adjacency matrix of the graph; since the powering requires time $\BO{n^3\log \tau}$, the logarithmic dependence on $\tau$ is negligible and hidden by the cost of the $k$ iterations of the greedy algorithm.
 The previous table already shows that the running time has a linear dependency on the seed size. \figref{seedsize} expands this analysis by considering different graph sizes.
 Note that the curve of $G_{100,0,E}$ has been scaled by a factor of 10 to fit the plot space.
 All curves show a linear dependency in $k$.